iAmAndrewCarroll/MSSA-PCAD17/Project/whiteboard.md

-﻿# MSSA Final Project: C# Flashcard Tutor (Weeks 1–4)
+﻿# MSSA Final Project: C# Flashcard Tutor

 ## Problem Statement

-Students in the Microsoft Software & Systems Academy (MSSA) often struggle to retain and
+Students in a new learning environment can struggle to retain and
-    apply fundamental C# concepts taught in the initial weeks of the course.
+    apply fundamental C# concepts taught in the initial weeks of a course.
 Traditional study methods may not provide the repetitive practice and immediate feedback necessary for mastery.
 There is a need for an interactive, scalable tool that reinforces key programming patterns and prepares students for whiteboard interviews.

 ## Proposed Solution

-Develop a console-based C# flashcard application that covers Weeks 1–4 of the MSSA curriculum.
+Develop a console-based C# flashcard application that covers topics relevant to the MSSA curriculum.
-The application will present users with various types of flashcards, including fill-in-the-blank syntax drills, code tracing exercises, and short-answer questions.
+The application will present users with various types of flashcards, including fill-in-the-blank syntax drills and multiple choice.
 Flashcard data will be stored in JSON format for flexibility and scalability.
 Integration with the GPT-3.5 API will provide dynamic explanations and content generation, enhancing the learning experience.

 ## Project Objectives

-- Reinforce key C# concepts from Weeks 1–4 through interactive flashcards.
+- Reinforce key C# concepts via interactive flashcards.
 - Utilize JSON for modular and scalable flashcard data management.
 - Integrate GPT-3.5 for dynamic content generation and explanations.
 - Design a clean, maintainable, and extensible codebase adhering to DRY principles.
-- Prepare students for whiteboard interviews by simulating relevant questions.
+- Offer a new tool to help practice whiteboard interviews by simulating relevant questions.

 ## Project Structure